Digital Media Help

 - Complete this form to make an appointment and share some background information about your question/need/issue.

 Try an online tutorial!
 Browse through tech help videos on digital media from the library, how to use a computer or device, or using Gmail or Zoom.

 - computer basics

 - help with devices, like smartphones and tablets

 - finding internet service offers in your area

-- getting things done online such as where to go for unemployment forms, online banking, distance learning, creating an online shop
+- help with unemployment forms, online banking, distance learning, creating an online shop

 - using your smartphone as a hotspot wireless network

 - using the internet to stay connected to family and friends

 - accessing library online resources and digital media